 - there are no legal restrictions preventing it from entering into the Agreement;

 - the information it provides to Supplier is true, correct and complete;

-- it is responsible for obtaining any consents, licences and permissions from other parties necessary for the Service to be provided, at Customer’s cost, and will provide Supplier with copies of the necessary consents, licences and permissions if requested;
+- it is responsible for obtaining any consents, licenses and permissions from other parties necessary for the Service to be provided, at Customer’s cost, and will provide Supplier with copies of the necessary consents, licenses and permissions if requested;

 - it consents to Supplier publishing its name and associated logo(s) (if any) on the Website and/or Mobile App solely for the purpose of Supplier identifying Customer as a customer of Supplier and grants Supplier a limited license(s) to the intellectual property attendant to such publication;

 - if applicable, it is registered for sales and use tax purposes;

 6.2 Additional Customer Obligations.
 In addition to Customer’s other obligations hereunder, Customer shall: